rayfaddis/octopress-BootstrapModal/README.md

 3. [jQuery][] plugin

-	I recommend the hosted version https://developers.google.com/speed/libraries/devguide#jquery.
+	I recommend a hosted version by someone like Google, https://developers.google.com/speed/libraries/devguide#jquery.

 4. [Twitter Bootstrap][]

-	This example uses Bootstrap 3.0 provided by http://www.bootstrapcdn.com/.
+	This example uses Bootstrap 3.0

+	I'm using the http://www.bootstrapcdn.com/ for hosting just the JS, I'm hosting a CSS file locally that is customized/stripped down just for this plugin/project.

-**Note:** For me I also needed to update my Perl version as implementing this plugin broke my Octopress builds.
+**Note:** I myself also needed to update my Perl version as implementing this plugin broke my Octopress builds.
 I went from version 5.10 to 5.16.
 See http://learn.perl.org/installing/ for upgrading your Perl version.

 ## Installation
 1. Gemfile